Listen, stop what you’re doing and make these paleo ground chicken burgers.

 You know what I am talking about.
 Ground chicken burgers or turkey burgers tend to by synonymous with dry.
 That’s not cool.
 In fact, that is uncool.

 Last week I posted about paleo sweet potato fries.
-Oh yes I did.
 But how can we be eating just fries for dinner?
 Don’t answer that.

 Let’s move on.

 It is a good idea to have something else to eat with these fries.
 Say a burger?
-Say a MOIST chicken burger?
+Say a JUICY chicken burger?
 Yes.

 So for me, I knew I needed to inject flavor into the chicken burger.